 A: Regrettably, there isn’t a specific guideline that answers this question and there isn’t anything in the CPT Manual that tells you how to list them in a particular order.
 Usually, you’ll discover answers when you start asking insurance carriers for their guidelines.
-For example, Medicare will state to “list them in RVU order.”
-RVU usually corresponds to dollar value.
-So, you list your most expensive one first and you work your way down price-wise.
+For example, Medicare will state to “List them in RVU order.”
+RVU – Relative Value Units, usually corresponds to dollar value.
+You would list the most expensive one first and work your way down price-wise.

-In most clinics, what they code is usually the product, the actual toxin that they’re injecting.
+In most clinics, they code the product, the actual toxin that they’re injecting.
 That sounds harmful to call it a toxin, but it’s a toxoid.
-The Tdap, DTaP, Hib, IPV – whatever the substance is that they’re injecting, that’s usually more expensive than actually the needle stick.
-They’ll list those first and they’ll list them in order (RVU order or dollar-value order) and then they’ll list the administration codes.
+The Tdap, DTaP, Hib, IPV – whatever the substance is that they’re injecting, that’s usually more expensive than the actual needle stick.
+List those first and list them in order (RVU order or dollar-value order) and then, list the administration codes.

 Even if several vaccines are administered using different routes, you only have one initial.
 You can only do one thing first, so make sure you’re only reporting one initial code.
-Most of the time, what coders do is list the toxoids first and then the administration codes.
-But, there isn’t any specific guideline saying that one code goes first before the other code.
+There isn’t any specific guideline saying that one code goes first before the other code.